kyleduo/SwitchButton/README.md

 Usage
 ---

+The usage of SwitchButton is just like CheckBox.
+Since SwitchButton has addition animation when checked status changed, there are two addition methods for disable animation for single operation.

+* __setCheckedImmediatelay(boolean)__: like setChecked but NO animation.
+* __toggleImmediately()__: like toggle but NO animation.

+***
+Style
+---

 In 1.3.0, I updated the usage of __SwitchButton__ library.
 To make it more Android way to use, I've combined the thumb and back style each to StateListColor/StateListDrawable.
 So you are free to create styles in different states.

 In __xml__ layout file, you can configure the face of switch button using these attrs.